hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 In allowing providers to control the `PlanResourceChange` response, i.e. "modify the plan", the plugin framework therefore enables providers not only to modify the diff that will be displayed to the user (and ultimately applied), but also to branch into a destroy-and-create lifecycle phase, triggering other RPCs.

-Plan modification has two distinct use cases for providers:
+Plan modification currently has two distinct use cases for providers:
   - Modifying plan values, and
   - Forcing resource replacement.

 This design document therefore distinguishes "ModifyPlan" from "RequiresReplace" behaviour, the former being a superset of the latter.

-## History: `ForceNew` and `CustomizeDiff`
+## History: `ForceNew`, `DiffSuppressFunc`, and `CustomizeDiff`

-In `helper/schema`, there are two ways, both somewhat indirect, that a provider can customise the plan.
+In `helper/schema`, there are three ways, all somewhat indirect, that a provider can customise the plan.

 ### `ForceNew`